-- Employee shares are held collectively in a trust, governed by trustee(s), which is usually a trust company. - Utilising the employee ownership trust as a vehicle for indirect ownership unlocks attractive tax breaks. - There's no obligation for owners to stand down and directors remain responsible for day-to-day decision making.
+- Employee shares are held collectively in a trust, which is administered by individual trustees, more usually, by a trust company. - Utilising the employee ownership trust as a vehicle for indirect ownership unlocks attractive tax breaks. - There's no obligation for owners to stand down as directors of the trading company whose directors remain responsible for day-to-day decision making, though the owners can't be a majority controlling the trust company board.
 Hybrid ownership An increasingly popular model that offers the tax benefits of the employee ownership trust (EOT) model, while giving individuals the option to purchase shares directly too.